- Best Cat Food for Indoor Cats

 - Controlled feeding

 Unlike an outdoor cat, who is on the move and so burning more energy, an indoor cat has a much slower pace of life, so it is not a good idea to encourage all day food grazing.
 Instead, feed a measured amount of healthy cat food twice a day and resist any temptation to top up the bowl.
+You may also like our article on automatic cat feeders.

 - Weight watching

 Unless it is carefully managed, indoor cats are more prone to obesity, which can put them more at risk of developing health problems, such as diabetes, so avoid over-feeding.
 Cat food specifically formulated for indoor cats also tend to have less calories.
+For a wider selection of choices, check out our cat food for weight loss guide.

 - High quality protein

 Cats are straight-up carnivores who love their protein.
 Outdoor cats are able to supplement their human-fed diet by sourcing/hunting some of their own, an option not open to cats who live indoors.
 A diet centered around a quality protein source is essential, so go high with the protein, and less on the dry, bulked out cat food.
+Head over to our review of the best high protein cat foods.

 - Potential health issues